 Best mesh Wi-Fi systems

 Netgear’s Orbi system is another popular (and powerful) option.
 Like the Eero Pro, it’s a tri-band system so you’re getting the best speeds possible when set up wirelessly.
 Orbi also gives you access to the Disney Circle parental control system, which is great if you have kids.
-There’s even an Orbi unit with Alexa built-in and a new Orbi system with Wi-Fi 6 — though the latter is a bit too expensive for me to wholeheartedly recommend, it’s there if you want to futureproof your Wi-Fi as much as possible.
+There’s even an Orbi unit with Alexa built-in and a new Orbi system with Wi-Fi 6 — though the latter is a bit too expensive for me to wholeheartedly recommend just yet.

 Typically, you’d replace your current router with a mesh system.
 But if you have a router you really like (or you’re stuck using the modem/router combo that comes from your internet provider), you can connect that device to a mesh system like the above and set it to “bridge mode” for the best of both worlds.